Quickstart: Record traces on Linux

 Perfetto can capture system traces on Linux.
 All ftrace-based data sources and most other procfs / sysfs-based data sources are supported.

 Currently there are no packages or prebuilts for Linux.
 In order to run Perfetto on Linux you need to build it from source.

 git clone https://android.googlesource.com/platform/external/perfetto/ && cd perfetto

 Download and extract build dependencies:

-If the script fails with SSL errors, try invoking it as
+If the script fails with SSL errors, try upgrading your openssl package.

 Build the Linux tracing binaries (On Linux it uses a hermetic clang toolchain, downloaded as part of step 2):

 in order to capture a trace, the